purvaldur/uniwise-devops-assignment/notes.md

 *the section was returned to later to add the following*

 I decided to also experiment with Flux image scanning as part of the CICD process.
+However, having gone on far too many side-adventures already, time had run away from me and when I got to an authentication issue with the image update automation thingamajig I saw how late I've accidentally stayed up.
+So sadly, I did not get to fully implement this.

 ## 3) Kubernetes